mfgmicha/wp-admin-profile-links/readme.txt

 = Which links get added? =

-Links to the current author's page gets added.
+Links to the current author's page.

 = Where does these links get added =